 While the IT market continues to grow rapidly, thanks to the evolution of technology, our lives have become vastly richer.
-However, the Ministry of Internal Affairs and Communications of Japan forecasts that Japan will experience by 2030 a shortage of human resources in the field of information and communication technology (ICT), which may be as many as 790,000 people.
+However, the Ministry of Economy, Trade and Industry of Japan forecasts that Japan will experience by 2030 a shortage of human resources in the field of information and communication technology (ICT), which may be as many as 790,000 people.
 This has engendered an urgent need to develop ICT human resource that can use cutting-edge technologies such as AI, IoT, and big data to create new services.

 Against this backdrop, Ms. Rika Shirasaka of Hitachi Solutions Create, Ltd. carries out activities for conveying the appeal of ICT to high school students.
 In this article, we will take a look at Rika's recent challenge.

 Events for high school students to enjoy learning about ICT

 Rika joined Hitachi Solutions Create in 2012 after studying programming at university.
 She is currently active as a cybersecurity specialist, who oversees tasks such as maintaining security tools and analyzing malware.

 However, the numbers of ICT human resource, as represented by Rika, are steadily decreasing in Japan.
 This has been attributed to the declining birthrate, aging society, and falling population.
 To address this, Rika decided to participate in the startup of an event aimed at developing future ICT human resource, and to get more young people interested in ICT.

 The event that Rika became involved in is called “Singularity Battle Quest,” which is a competition for high school students to acquire skills in ICT.
 High school students involved in extracurricular activities related to computer, programming, robotics, etc. gather from around the country to compete in teams of three from each school.

 The event comprises preliminary and final rounds.
 The preliminaries comprise a quiz that covers basic knowledge about ICT.
 The top teams that did best on the quiz then advance to the finals.